campaignrabbit/site/content/docs/segmentation/what-is-a-segment.md

 title: "What is a segment ?"
 description: "Let&#39;s get introduced to the term Segment"
 author: "Kowsaliya"
+category: "segmentation"
 ---
 ## What are segments ?
 * Segments are grouping a set of customers for your reference based on certain conditions.
 * Segments are an optional setup.
 * Now, since we know that segments are nothing but setting up conditions.
 It's time to get familiar with the conditions.

 Campaignrabbit offers 15+ conditions with each condition having different attribute.
 The available conditions are

 Name
 E-mail